Fall Urban Planning Course Descriptions

 History and Theory of Planning

 This course addresses the history of the planning profession in the United States with its intellectual evolution, while focusing on planning functions and planning roles.
 The course considers multiple rationales and alternative means of understanding and practicing planning.
 Particular attention is paid to the interplay of power and knowledge, ethics and social responsibility and issues of race, gender, class and identity.
+Consideration to some aspects of history and theory of planning in other parts of the world is included in comparative perspective.

 Economics for Planners

 Cities are run by city governments.
 These governments are providers of Infrastructure and goods themselves and they also regulate the provision of goods by private firms; they promote health and welfare through land use and environmental regulation; and they are charged with ensuring that political power and economic resources will be distributed equitably.
 Yet governments operate in societies where resource allocation is governed primarily by markets.
 Economics provides tools, frequently controversial to guide decisions about when and how government should be involved in providing or subsidizing services and in shaping market activity.
+In addition, you will attend one of three one-hour recitation sessions each week on either Monday, Wednesday, or Thursday 1-2pm.
+Your section will be assigned to you at the beginning of the semester.

 Sustainable Zoning & Land Use Regulation